-UCSF Global Health Sciences (GHS) is dedicated to improving health and reducing the burden of disease in the world’s most vulnerable populations.
-It integrates UCSF expertise in all of the health, social, and biological sciences, and focuses that expertise on pressing issues in global Health.
+The UCSF Institute for Global Health Sciences is dedicated to improving health and reducing the burden of disease in the world’s most vulnerable populations.

 Since our founding, we have sought to be a pioneer and innovator in academic global health, with a deep commitment to improving the health of marginalized communities.